 If your child lives with you and is a licensed driver, they must be listed on your policy to be adequately covered.
 If your child has already moved out of your residence, you do not have to list them on your policy, but they would have to get their own car insurance policy.

 You must inform your car insurance company if your children do not live with you but still occasionally drive your vehicles.
-Your insurer may or may not require you to have them as occasional drivers on your car insurance policy.
-It depends upon the insurer’s internal guidelines.
+Your insurer may or may not require you to have them as occasional drivers on your policy, depending on the insurer’s internal guidelines.

 What happens if I don’t add my teenager to my car insurance?